Fidget Spinners Paired Texts

 We’ve already done all the work for you!

-If you would like the fidget spinners differentiated paired texts, graphic organizers, checklists, and lesson plans that I used to improve my students’ on-demand writing skills, click on the image below.
+We offer the fidget spinners differentiated paired texts, graphic organizers, checklists, and lesson plans that I used to improve my students’ on-demand writing skills in both a print and digital format that is compatible with Google Slides.
+Click on the image below for more information.